opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

 ## Creating component templates from the Index Management UI

 You can use predefined component templates that come with OpenSearch Dashboards or customize them either from scratch or by modifying existing templates.
-Predefined component templates include pre-configured charts, tables, and graphs and are a good starting point for users who are new to OpenSearch Dashboards.
-Customized template components can be tailored to your specific requirements and preferences and can help you create reports and visualizations that are unique to your specific needs.
+Predefined component templates include preconfigured charts, tables, and graphs and are a good starting point for users who are new to OpenSearch Dashboards.
+Alternatively, customized template components provide you with options to tailor reports and visualizations that meet your specific requirements and preferences.

 To create template components using the UI, follow these steps:

 1. From the OpenSearch Dashboards main page, select **Index Management** in the navigation menu.
 1. From the Index Management window, select **Templates** > **Component templates**.
 1. Select **Create** and then define the component template settings.
-1. To configure aliases, settings, and mappings, toggle on **Use configuration**.
+1. To configure aliases, settings, and mappings, toggle **Use configuration**.

     ![Component template use configuration]({{site.url}}{{site.baseurl}}/images/admin-ui-index/component_use_config.png)